JackXu0/multicore_project/Multicore project manual.md

 gcc -fopenmp - Wall -std=c99 -pg -o example example.c
 ```

+We have put a Makefile under every subdirectory, so user could just use ``` make ``` to compile the source code.

 #### Step 1: Check whether each pragma section speeds up with the increased thread count

 This step coarsely locates the bottleneck to paralleled block level.
 If one paralleled block has bottleneck inside, it can hardly achieve speed up with the increase number of threads.